Tenerife (Canaries) - the tour of this paradise island: Tourists destinations with a mix of pictures and historical facts........

-Tenerife due to its great climate and many attractions (with towering the island El Teide’s on top of the list) is the paradise for tourists.
+Tenerife, due to its great (geographically diversified) climate and many attractions (with towering the island El Teide’s on top of the list) is the paradise for tourists.

 The cosmopolitan area of Santa Cruz combined with the legacy of “old times” frozen on the streets of San Cristobal de la Laguna on the north of the island, the new bustling, seemingly never sleeping touristic centers on the south around Los Cristianos and Adeje, the beautiful Orotava immersed in the lush sub-tropical vegetation of the western part of the island – they are all well know places to be and to visit.

 But there are also more peaceful, secluded areas, not fully discovered by the outside world and thankfully preserving their own charm and atmosphere from the past.
-Think about Masca – a little hidden village surrounded by the mountains and forgotten for centuries, or Arguayo’s Museum of Ethnography, apparently located “on the way” of hoards of tourists but not recognized yet for its treasuries and lessons of history ….
+Think about Masca – a little hidden, forgotten for centuries village surrounded by the mountains, or Arguayo’s Museum of Ethnography, apparently located “on the way” of hoards of tourists but not recognized yet for its treasuries and lessons of history ….

 Volcano El Teide in all its majesty towers the Tenerife Island.